hodgesmr/Empress/content/posts/Welcome-to-Empress.md

 A post's slug is determined by its filename.
 All post files should be named accordingly: `My-Blog-Post.md`.
 This tells Empress not only the resource location for your post, but also that the post slug will be `My-Blog-Post`.

-The post's title is defined by the first line in its Markdown file.
+A post's title is defined by the first line in its Markdown file.
 This should be denoted using Markdown's H1 atx syntax.
 So, the first line of your post file should be `#My Blog Post`.

 ##Other files

-By default, Empress references two other files when rendering its template: `/content/about.md` and `/externalLinks.json`.
+By default, Empress references two other files when rendering its template: `/content/about.md` and `/content/externalLinks.json`.
 Update these as necessary.

 ## A Matt Hodges project